Just as in English, there are two types of questions in the German language: 'yes' or 'no' questions, and interrogative questions.

 Examples of 'yes' or 'no' questions:

-When used with a modal verb, the second verb's position is not affected, it remains at the end of the sentence.
+When used with a modal verb, the second verb's position is not

-Same rule applies when using separable verbs, the prefix remains at the end of the sentence.
+using separable verbs, the prefix remains at the end of the sentence.

 This rule is also valid for interrogative questions.